dhanalakshmi006/my_projects/README.md

 # my_projects
-A personal portfolio showcasing my projects, skills, and achievements in coding and technology.
+A personal portfolio showcasing some projects I have worked in coding.